abhinavroy1999/nanowire-fragmentation-code/README.md

 - Python3 (preferably Python3.7)
 - Mayavi (for generating 3D plots directly)

 **NOTE:** The code can also be run in windows operating system.
-In this case the bash script files cannot be used, rather the user has to compile the code based on the compilation commands given in the assets/ directory without the -lgsl and -lm flags, and a suitable random number generator.
+In this case the bash script files cannot be used, rather the user has to compile the code based on the compilation commands given in the assets/ directory without the -lgsl and -lm flags, and with a suitable random number generator for windows.